Chatbot Analytics: KPIs, Dashboards & Metrics Guide

 Why chatbot analytics still matter in a “zero-click” world

-- Consistent, high-quality answers across your bot, help center, and site strengthen brand trust no matter where the user finds you.
+• Consistent, high-quality answers across your bot, help center, and site strengthen brand trust regardless of where the user finds you.

-Fewer clicks mean every on-site conversation carries higher stakes.
-Great analytics ensure your bot meets that moment—and feeds insights back into your entire content ecosystem.
+When fewer clicks reach your site, every on-site conversation carries more weight.
+Analytics ensure your bot meets that moment and feeds insights back into your content ecosystem.

 Core user metrics